TheSecretSquad/OOP-Todo-App-Example/README.md

 important step you can take.

 You may be in a situation where the story or other detail is provided to you.
-In these cases you should still play the "5 Why's Game" to uncover any gaps in the detail provided.
+In these cases you should still play the "5 Why's Game" to uncover any gaps in the provided information.